The Manor of Codiford Farleigh (Codiford-Farlegh or Lancorla)

 Margaret, Baroness Botreaux died in 1478 in her will of August 8, 1476 she inherited the Lordship of Codiford Farleigh to her great-granddaughter Mary Hungerford Botreaux, 5th Baroness Botreaux in her own right (suo jure).
 Mary died in 1533 and after her death the Botreaux family and their peerage has been extinct.
 The Manor and Lordship of Codiford Farleigh has been dismembered and disappears from records.

-In 2020 the Lordship of Codiford-Farlegh or Codiford Farleigh has been conveyed to Jörg Hubert and Regina Dumke, 6th Baron and Baroness of North Cadbury and 18th Lord and Lady of Codiford Farleigh.
-The Lord and Lady obtain the title and hereditary rights of the Lordship of the Manor of Codiford Farleigh in Cornwall.*
+In the year 2020, Jörg Hubert and Regina Dumke, 6th Baron and Baroness of North Cadbury became the rightful successors as 18th Lord and Lady of Codiford Farleigh.
+The Lord and Lady obtain the title and all associated hereditary rights of the Lordship of the Manor of Codiford Farleigh in Cornwall.